Initial Accreditation Process

 Inquiry

 The first step in the accreditation process is to create an account in AMS.
-From within AMS, then complete and submit the Inquiry Questionnaire and processing fee to determine whether an institution is eligible to apply for ACCET accreditation.
-Please reference the Process of Initial Accreditation flowchart.
+From within AMS, complete and submit the Inquiry Questionnaire and processing fee to determine whether your institution is eligible to apply for ACCET accreditation.
+Please reference the Initial Accreditation Process flowchart.

 Application

-Formal application to ACCET for initial review and consideration to determine eligibility requires the submission of ACCET Document 4 – Application for Accreditation, supporting documentation and a process fee.
-Acceptance of the application is not an indication or assessment of the institution’s compliance with Standards for Accreditation but simply an initial indicator of congruence with the eligibility requirements.
+Formal application to ACCET for initial review and consideration requires the submission of ACCET Document 4 – Application for Accreditation, supporting documentation, and an associated fee.
+Acceptance of the application is not an indication or assessment of the institution’s compliance with the Standards for Accreditation but simply an initial indicator of congruence with the eligibility requirements.

-All applicants are required to send at least one representative to the ACCET Accreditation Workshop before submitting the Analytic Self-Evaluation Report (ASER).
-The workshops are designed to provide an in-depth study of the ACCET accreditation process in order to assist the institution in the preparation of the ASER, the on-site evaluation and the actions of the Commission.
+All applicants are required to send at least one representative to an ACCET Accreditation Workshop before submitting the Analytic Self-Evaluation Report (ASER).
+The workshop is designed to provide an in-depth study of the ACCET accreditation process to assist the institution in preparing for the ASER and on-site evaluation, and in understanding the Commission’s actions.

 Analytic Self-Evaluation Report (ASER)